 Morgan Stanley Lands $10-Million Goldman Team in Seattle

-A team of Goldman Sachs brokers in Seattle with $10 million in production have joined Morgan Stanley’s private wealth group, a sign of wirehouses’ willingness to selectively hire mega-producers even as they tighten their operational belts.David Midgley, who was responsible for about 90% of his three-advisor team’s revenue in the past 12 months, arrived at the wirehouse two weeks ago.
+A team of Goldman Sachs brokers in Seattle with $10 million in production has joined Morgan Stanley’s private wealth group, a sign of wirehouses’ willingness to selectively hire mega-producers even as they tighten their operational belts.David Midgley, who was responsible for about 90% of his three-advisor team’s revenue in the past 12 months, arrived at the wirehouse two weeks ago.
 He had been with Goldman since 2005, according to his BrokerCheck history.

 Midgley was interested in finding more flexibility in product choice and succession planning, according to Mindy Diamond, a recruiter who helped facilitate his move.
 He was frustrated with Goldman’s reluctance to allow him to make Sarem Mukhtar, who had worked with him for eight years, a partner on the team, among other reasons, she said.